MayamaTakeshi/mrcp_server/README.md

   cd mrcp_server
   npm install

-  # if you have a google credentials file for support for SpeechSynth and/or SpeechRecog export:
+  # if you have a google credentials file with support for SpeechSynth and/or SpeechRecog export:
-  # if you don't have it, you can still testing by using language='dtmf'
   export GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/credentials_file.json
+  # if you don't have it, it is OK.
+You can still test it by using language='dtmf'

   cp config/default.js.sample config/default.js
   vim config/default.js # adjust parameters if necessary